-•Global Property Research acts as the compiler of the Reitway Global Property Index.
-The compiler of the Reitway Global Property Index shall make every effort to safeguard the accuracy of the composition, publication and adjustment of the Reitway Global Property ndex in accordance with the applicable rules.
-However, the compiler of the Reitway Global Property ndex accepts no responsibility whatsoever for any inaccuracy in the share prices, the calculation and publication of the of the index, the information used to make adjustments neither in Reitway Global Property Index nor in the adjustments themselves.
+•Global Property Research acts as the compiler of the Reitway Global Property Income Index.
+The compiler of the Reitway Global Property Income Index shall make every effort to safeguard the accuracy of the Global Property Research acts as the compiler of the Reitway Global Property Income Index.
+The compiler of the Reitway Global Property Income Index is a the compiler of the Reitway Global Property Income Index is a courage of the composition, publication and adjustment of the Reitway Global Property Income Index accepts no responsibility whatsoever for any inaccuracy in the share prices, the calculation and publication of the of the index, the information used to make adjustments neither in Reitway Global Property Income Index nor in the adjustments themselves.
 The index may be recalculated in certain limited circumstances, for example if the index is found to be incorrect or inconsistent.
 Such restatement will be announced to the market via the issuer's website and via JSE SENS announcements.
 All data vendors will be informed of such restatement.
-In situations where an exchange is forced to close early due to unforeseen events, such as computer or electric power failures, weather conditions or other events, GPR will calculate the closing price of the indices based on (1) the closing prices published by the exchange, or (2) if no closing price is available, the last regular trade reported for each security before the exchange closed.
+In situations where an exchange is forced to close early due to uniforeseen events, such as computer or electric power failures, weather conditions or other events, GPR will calculate the closing price of the indices based on (1) the closing prices published by the exchange, or (2) if no closing price is available, the last regular trade reported for each security before the exchange closed.
 If an exchange fails to open due to unforeseen circumstances, this shall be treated as a standard market holiday.
 The index will use the prior trading day's closing prices and shifts any corporate actions to the following business day.